-To prevent damage to your white, yellow or rose gold jewelry, we recommend you to store it safely away from other pieces to avoid unnecessary scratches.
+To prevent damage to your white, yellow, or rose gold jewelry, we recommend you store it safely away from other pieces to avoid unnecessary scratches.

 Gold should be kept away from harsh chemicals, such as cleaning and beauty products, to avoid damages to the metal.

 All our 18k white gold has been coated with a white rhodium finish, this is a layer of plating applied to the metal to emphasize the bright white finish of the metal and can be especially susceptible to discoloration when brought into contact with chemicals.
 Should this occur, you can contact us at email@example.com for assistance and schedule a repair.

 Diamonds are well known for their hardness on the Mohs scale, however, they can still be chipped or cracked when knocked, and care should be taken to avoid harsh contact when worn.

 Diamonds can be easily cleaned using a small amount of liquid soap in tepid water and dried using a lint-free cloth to remove any dirt and grease to bring back their shine.